 We believe that family life should be full of fun and adventure.
 That's especially important when your child has a disability or life-threatening illness.
-Sky Badger is where you'll find help for all mental health problems, physical disabilities and special educational needs as well as finding support for your whole family.
+Sky Badger is where you'll find help for physical disabilities, special educational needs, mental health problems as well as finding support for your whole family.

 What can Sky Badger do to find help and adventure for your disabled or special needs child and the rest of your family too?

 Watch Michelle's story about how Sky Badger found the help and support her family needed.

 Find extra help at school, information about Education, Health, Care Plans (EHCP), apps & programmes, tech and IT for supporting learning and sensory activities.

 Find holidays, sports, free cinema tickets, theatre, clubs, art, dance, music, days out, make a wish charities and more.

 Find sensory toys, useful technology, trikes and bikes, wheelchairs & mobility.

 Find grants, governemnt benefits and help with your utility and council tax bills.

 Find out about disability rights, educational and medical law and how to find a specialist advocate or lawyer.

 Find information about your child's medical condition, medicines that they take and mental health support.